Are You and Your Spouse Candidates for Mediation?

 - Have essentially equal personal power in the relationship.
 Divorce mediation involves negotiation.
 Generally, the parties do not have lawyers physically present in the divorce mediation sessions and thus the party with more power and better negotiating skills prevails.

 - Define “fair” in a similar way.
 Many people proclaim a desire to want a “fair” deal, but differ in how they define the concept of “fair.”
-In fact, the definition can be, and usually is, extraordinarily different in the context of a divorce.
+In fact, the definition can be, and often is, extraordinarily different in the context of a divorce.